 Where we inspect a HMO, initially we will adopt an informal approach writing to both tenant(s) and the owner or manager highlighting all the issues.
 This will give the owner or manager 28 days to resolve the issues with regards to the complaint.
 However as this is a HMO we will arrange an informal visit to the property to carry out an assessment and again write to the owner or manager with a schedule of works and timescales to carry out the work in relation to the HHSRS, the management regulations and amenity standards, again the owner or manager will be given a period of time in which to address any hazards or management issues found.

 If however, an owner or manager does not respond or refuses to do the work then we will visit and may adopt a more formal approach.
-Any action that we take will be in accordance with our Private Sector Housing Enforcement Policy 2009.
+Any action that we take will be in accordance with our Enforcement and Civil Penalties Policy.
 To help us determine whether we need to take any formal action we will make an appointment to visit the property (this will be under notice of entry) and carry out an assessment of the property using the Housing Health and Safety Rating System and the management regulations for HMOs.

 This assessment looks at any deficiencies and hazards in the property, and helps us determine what action we need to take.
 This may mean we serve a statutory notice on the owner or manager, or letting agent managing the property, requiring them to carry out remedial works within a reasonable time.